Scattering for Emission Spectra#

 # P-T parameters

-pressures_bar = atmosphere.pressures*1e-6 # cgs to bar
+pressures = atmosphere.pressures * 1e-6 # cgs to bar

-kappa_IR = 0.01
+infrared_mean_opacity = 0.01

 gamma = 0.4

-temperature = temperature_profile_function_guillot_global(pressures_bar,
+temperature = temperature_profile_function_guillot_global(

 # Cloud parameters